What Are Real Time Payments?

 With real time payments, the payee’s account is credited immediately, and the payer is instantly notified about the status.
 With a paper check, however, a payee could delay cashing it, leaving the payer with an unreliable cash balance and the potential for writing bounced checks.
 RTPs eliminate that.

-Interestingly, even Venmo is not exactly real-time because it fronts the money to the recipient and then draws from the sender’s authorized account.
+Interestingly, even Venmo is not exactly real-time because it fronts the money to the recipient and then draws from the sender’s authorised account.
 Since the recipient can use the money immediately, though, it’s real-time enough.

 From Consumers to Business